-Following are the incumbent members of the Board of Directors of the Company:
+The following are the incumbent members of the Board of Directors who are also nominated herein for election/re-election as members of the Board of Directors for 2017 - 2018:

 Ferdinand Z. Soliman, 53, Chairman and President.
 Mr. Soliman is a Filipino citizen, and is a member of the board and has been its Corporate Secretary since the Company's incorporation.
 He became Managing Director in January 2002.
 In addition, he became a member of the Nomination Committee and of the Compensation and Remuneration Committee on May 12, 2004 and June 30, 2004, respectively.
 Mr. Soliman graduated from the Holy Angel University in 1985 with a Bachelor of Science degree in Civil Engineering.
 He also completed the Applied Business Economics Program from the University of Asia and the Pacific in 2002.
 He is a director of GPS Measurement.
 He was formerly affiliated with GP Construction & Development Corporation as CE Aide (1983 to 1984); Torre Planning & Design as Surveyor (1984 to 1985); Nico Construction as Project Engineer (1986 to 1988); White House Development Corporation as Section Head (1988 to 1993); Extraordinary Development Corporation as Project Manager (1994 to 1997); and Earth + Style Corporation as Department Head (1998 to 2001).
 He handles the Operations group of the Company.